 Regardless of who has custody, both parents have the following rights (unless these are revoked by a judge in the best interests of the child):

-- right of access to, and to receive copies of, school, medical, dental, religious training, police reports, and other important records and information about the minor children;
+- To access and receive copies of school, medical, dental, religious training, police reports, and other important records

-- right of access to information regarding health or dental insurance available to the minor children;
+- To access health or dental insurance information

-- right to be informed by the other party as to the name and address of the school of attendance of the minor children;
+- To be informed of the name and address of the child's school

-- right to be informed by school officials about the children's welfare, educational progress and status, and to attend school and parent-teacher conferences.
-The school is not required to hold a separate conference for each party, unless attending the same conference would result in violation of a court order prohibiting contact with a party;
+- To be informed by school officials about the child's welfare, educational progress and status, and to attend school and parent-teacher conferences

-- right to be notified by the other party of an accident or serious illness of a minor child, including the name of the health care provider and the place of treatment;
+- To be notified about an accident or serious illness of a minor child, including the name of the health care provider and the place of treatment

-- right to be notified by the other party if the minor child is the victim of an alleged crime, including the name of the investigating law enforcement officer or agency.
-There is no duty to notify if the party to be notified is the alleged perpetrator; and
+- To be notified if the child is the victim of an alleged crime, including the name of the investigating law enforcement officer or agency, unless the parent to be notified is the alleged perpetrator

-- right to reasonable access and telephone or other electronic contact with the minor children.
+- Reasonable access and telephone or other electronic contact with the child

 Understanding child support